Cyanilux/BakeShader/README.md

 - MeshRenderer : Renderer is drawn to Texture2D
     - Will bake using first Material only
     - Scene View must be open for Renderer baking to occur
-    - For correct results, shader should be unlit and output to UV space :
+    - For correct results, shader should be **unlit** and **output using UV coordinates instead of vertices** :
         - For graphs, use the provided `Bake Shader Vertex Pos` subgraph in the **Position** port on the **Vertex** stack
             - Note that using the `Position` node in **Fragment** stage will now produce different results, as this changes the vertex positions.
-In v12+ we can avoid this by using a Custom Interpolator to pass the unmodified vertex pos through, if required.
+In v12+ we can avoid this by using a **Custom Interpolator** to pass the unmodified vertex pos through, if required.
 See : https://www.cyanilux.com/tutorials/intro-to-shader-graph/#custom-interpolators
-        - For cg/hlsl, this should work :
+        - For cg/hlsl, this should work (though some variables may need renaming) :

 ```
 #pragma multi_compile _ _BAKESHADER

 // in vertex function :
 #ifdef _BAKESHADER
-    float2 remappedUV = IN.texcoord.xy * 2 - 1;
+    float2 remappedUV = IN.uv.xy * 2 - 1;
-    float3 positionOS = float3(remappedUV.x, remappedUV.y, 0);
+    float3 bakeShaderPos = float3(remappedUV.x, remappedUV.y, 0);
 #else
-    float3 positionOS = IN.vertex;
+    float3 bakeShaderPos = IN.vertex;
-#end
+#endif

-OUT.vertex = UnityObjectToClipPos(positionOS); // Built-in RP
+OUT.vertex = UnityObjectToClipPos(bakeShaderPos); // Built-in RP
-OUT.positionCS = TransformObjectToHClip(positionOS); // URP
+OUT.positionCS = TransformObjectToHClip(bakeShaderPos); // URP
 ```